Gökhan Avcıoğlu: Beşiktaş Fish Market (2009)

-Beşiktaş Fish Market project, which received Archmarathon Crowd Award 2014 and International Architecture Award 2012 by Chicago Athenaeum, offers vibrant open space use for with its wide entrances on each side enabled by the steel and concrete structure without internal columns.
-Being located in one of Istanbul’s most populated and diverse neighborhoods, Beşiktaş Fish Market Project's main ideology regards to its formal and conceptual organization is to achieve a public and vibrant welcoming appearance,so the surface was permeated along its periphery resulting in a dynamic overwhelming form in concrete that generates programmatic and circulation elements to easily mix and flow.
+Beşiktaş Fish Market project, which received the 2014 Archmarathon Crowd Award and the 2012 International Architecture Award by Chicago Athenaeum, offers open space for public use that maximizes air flow and light through the structure.
+Due to its wide entrances on all sides, light, air, and crowds can all move easily throughout the space.
+There are no internal columns to inhibit air or crowd flow, which is enabled by the steel and concrete structure.
+Being located in one of Istanbul’s most populated and diverse neighborhoods, Beşiktaş Fish Market Project's main ideology regarding its formal and conceptual organization is to achieve a lively, welcoming appearance, so the surface was permeated along its periphery resulting in a dynamic, overwhelming form in concrete that generates programmatic and circulation elements to easily mix and flow.

-The design is a modern and practical solution for this significant urban location's famous Fish Market, and it has become a proud symbol of the community's efforts to upgrade their market and area.
-The design that met the programmatic needs of the Fish Market as a retail outlet, but perhaps more importantly realized a modern public space with an innovative approach to form and materials in the traditional fabric of the city, working collaboratively with the primary stakeholders, the municipality, and fishmongers.
+The design is a modern and functional solution for this surrounding urban location's Fish Market, and it has become a to upgrade their market and area.
+The design that met the programmatic needs of the Fish Market as a retail outlet, but realized a modern public space with an innovative approach to form and materials in the traditional fabric of the city, working collaboratively with the primary stakeholders, the municipality, and fishmongers.